 Natural Doctors International on Facebook

+Located on the beautiful UNESCO Biosphere Reserve of Ometepe Island, this unique course give medial professionals of all kinds an opportunity to work in an integrative medicine clinic that official works with a Ministry of Health system.
 Naturopathic doctors, acupuncturists, herbalists, medical students, allied health care professionals, or anyone interested in global health that wish to volunteer are encouraged to attend one of our 10-day international global service learning trips.
 OUR COURSES MAY BE CE CERTIFIED through the Oregon Board of Naturopathic Medicine for 60 HOURS (including 3 Pharmacy Hours!).
-Our 10 day CE Course Fee is $1300.
+Our 9 day CE Course Fee is $1400.
 Participants work with naturopathic doctors, local farmers, collaborate on NDI community outreach projects and have a chance to immerse themselves in the island culture of Ometepe.
 Courses are held 4-6 times per year.
 Check our calendar for upcoming trips and an application!

 What Can I Expect?